 180 patients participated in the study.
 Cancer was detected in 24.4% of group A and 45.5% of group B. Fifty individuals from group A with 2 negative biopsy results agreed to undergo biopsy a third time using MRS and DCE-MRI results; 26 more cancers were found.
 Overall, 61.6% of the cancers detected had Gleason scores of 7 (4+3) or more.
 The cancers detected after using MRS and DCE-MRI also aligned with the suspicious areas detected on imaging.
 Given the concerns about potential overtreatment among individuals with early-stage prostate cancer, the benefits of detecting these additional cancers must be evaluated by examining clinical outcomes.
-In a similar report from the same institution and author group, 150 individuals with a negative prostate biopsy, despite prostate cancer foci for a second targeted biopsy (see also Panebianco et al [2012]).
+In a similar report from the same institution and author group, 150 individuals with a negative prostate biopsy, despite prostate-specific antigen elevations, were randomized to MRS or MRS plus DCE-MRI to locate prostate cancer foci for a second targeted biopsy28, (see also Panebianco et al [2012]29,).
 Characteristics, results, and limitations of these studies are summarized in Tables 4 to 7.